-The way you onboard new clients can be a real differentiator for Managed Service Providers.
+The way you on-board new clients can be a real differentiation for Managed Service Providers.

 Being transparent about the process and how long it will take, managing pain points and expectations, as well as communicating and advising at each stage are all ways to inspire loyalty and trust with a new client.